A Map to Creating Your Own Interactive Lead Nurturing Strategy

 Why Interactive Lead Nurturing

-According to research, white papers (83%), eBooks (73%), and on demand webinars (63%) continue to be the most used content for lead nurture.
-In recent times, interactive content is being recognized by marketers as a game changer.
+According to research, white papers (83%), eBooks (73%), and on-demand webinars (63%) continue to be the most used content for lead nurture.
+In recent times, interactive content has been recognized by marketers as a game changer.
 Let’s mix things up, shall we?

 Here are 3 reasons why an interactive lead nurturing strategy may be worth investing in: